kajzer/py4e_dbs/Readme.md

 **many_to_many**
 script will parse json format and setup many to many db with courses and attendees with parsed data

 **send_sms**
 Sending sms with twilio API - for this to work script needs valid credentails

+**profanity_checker**
+Simple script to read from a txt file and hit url with contents to check if text contains curse words.

 *Made on basis of py4e.com, Udacity, python notes for professionals*